BKWLD/croppa/README.md

 * $height : A number or null for wildcard
 * $options - An array of key value pairs, where the value is an optional array of arguments for the option.
 Supported option are:
 	* `resize` - Make the image fit in the provided width and height through resizing.
 When omitted, the default is to crop to fit in the bounds (unless one of sides is a wildcard).
+	* `pad` - Pad an image to desired dimensions.
+Moves the image into the center and fills the rest with given color.
+If no color is given, it will use white [255,255,255]
 	* `quadrant($quadrant)` - Crop the remaining overflow of an image using the passed quadrant heading.
 The supported `$quadrant` values are: `T` - Top (good for headshots), `B` - Bottom, `L` - Left, `R` - Right, `C` - Center (default).
 See the [PHPThumb documentation](https://github.com/masterexploder/PHPThumb/blob/master/src/PHPThumb/GD.php#L485) for more info.
 	* `trim($x1, $y1, $x2, $y2)` - Crop the source image to the size defined by the two sets of coordinates ($x1, $y1, ...)
 BEFORE applying the $width and $height parameters.
 This is designed to be used with a frontend cropping UI like [jcrop](http://deepliquid.com/content/Jcrop.html) so that you can respect a cropping selection that the user has defined but then output thumbnails or sized down versions of that selection with Croppa.
 	* `trim_perc($x1_perc, $y1_perc, $x2_perc, $y2_perc)` - Has the same effect as `trim()` but accepts coordinates as percentages.
 Thus, the the upper left of the image is "0" and the bottom right of the image is "1".
 So if you wanted to trim the image to half the size around the center, you would add an option of `trim_perc(0.25,0.25,0.75,0.75)`